-On a more positive note, many cities have found it easier to enforce responsible bandit sign practices than to adhere to strict, No-Sign policies.
+On a more positive note, many cities have found it easier to enforce responsible bandit sign practices than strict, No-Sign policies.
 As a result, many local governments have adjusted their practices to accommodate investors.
 Some allow this method of advertising on specific days of the week, contingent on the sign owner registering with the city first and agreeing to be responsible for picking up the signs on designated days of removal.

-Assuming you have decided to pursue the use of bandit signs, and are comfortable assuming responsibility, the next phase is to establish the parameters of a plan.
+Assuming you have decided to pursue the use of bandit signs and are comfortable assuming responsibility, the next phase is to establish the parameters of a plan.
 This includes the budget and the method in which the campaign will be carried out.
 Anyone can conceivably place a few bandit signs, but those who take the time to develop a sound marketing system will most likely have long-term success.

-Prior to placing your bandit signs, establish the method in which you wish to receive the leads they generate.
+Before placing your bandit signs, establish how you wish to receive the leads they generate.
 Accordingly, they may come in the form of a call or a variation of web-based media (email).
-Regardless of which method you choose, you must have a system in place to receive leads your signs have produced.
+Regardless of which method you choose, you must have a system to receive leads your signs have produced.
 Known as a lead intake system, this process will enable you to keep track of incoming leads and permit you to respond to them in a timely fashion.

 Note that receiving a lead does not prevent you from marketing further.
 To run a successful business, it is important to simultaneously pursue leads and deals.
 Do not stop marketing once you have a deal on the table.
-“This means you’re marketing like crazy when you’ve got no deals and you’re doing the same amount of marketing when you’re in the middle of closing five deals,” says Jason Hanson on Bigger Pockets.
+“This means you’re marketing like crazy when you’ve got no deals, and you’re doing the same amount of marketing when you’re in the middle of closing five deals,” says Jason Hanson on Bigger Pockets.
 Continuous marketing will prevent leads from drying up and provide you with an opportunity to seal another deal immediately.